 Researchers at the University of Warsaw have created and studied two new types of solotronic structures, including the world’s first quantum dots containing single cobalt ion.

 Electronic systems operating on the level of individual atoms would seem to be the natural consequence of efforts to achieve ever-greater miniaturization.
 Already now, we are able to control the behavior of individual atoms by situating them within special semiconductor structures – this is the method used to form quantum dots that contain single magnetic ions.
 Until recently, only two variants of such structures were known.
-However, physicists from the Institute of Experimental Physics at the Faculty of Physics at the University of Warsaw (FUW) have successfully created and studied two completely new types of the structures.
+However, physicists from the Institute of Experimental Physics at the Faculty of Physics at the University of Warsaw (FUW) have successfully created and studied two completely new types of structures.
 The materials and elements used in the process make it wholly likely that solotronic devices may come into widespread use in the future.

 The results, the Warsaw physicists have just published in Nature Communications, pave the way for developing the field of solotronics.